 Earth Aquarium is a perfectly spherical tank that takes inspiration from our planet.
 Take a closer look at the glass, and you’ll be able to see the map of the world had been etched onto the outer surface.
 Inhabiting this enormous glass globe is around 30 Koi Carp, which you can see through a cascade of water flowing from the top.
 To further imitate the Earth, the sphere also rotates slowly, as if it were a planet turning on its axis.

 And finally, you’ll make your way into the final area of the aquarium, the Forest of Goldfish.
 Several cylindrical tanks are scattered throughout the room, like tree trunks.
 A walk between them, the colors change and pulsate.
 It’s difficult not to feel mesmerized as your senses are overloaded.
 As you make your way up to the exit on the 2nd floor, you’ll also be able to enjoy a broad view of the forest from above.

 Overall, The Art Aquarium Museum is an easy recommendation as nice slow paced activity to escape the often overwhelming bustle of Tokyo.

 Official Website – Art Aquarium

-Founder of Ryu Tokyo.
+Founder of Japan Insider (Former Ryu Tokyo).
 Japanese-born entrepreneur.
 Yasu spent his life around the globe – Japan, Singapore, Switzerland, Australia, and the U.S. He hopes he had more time to play Japanese RPGs.
 MBA from Columbia University in the City of New York.

 Born in England, Julian is a writer, videographer & musician living in Tokyo.
 When he’s not drinking copious amounts of English Tea, he can be found studying Japanese or trying to master the surprisingly complex basics of the Jiuta Shamisen.